splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/0-panorama/9-raspberry-gpio-methods.md

 // Set the Mode for a GPIO Pin on the Raspberry Pi public static void RaspiSetMode(GpioPin pin, GpioPinMode mode);

+// Set the Pull up/down mode for a pin to set it's default state (down = 0 and up = 1) public static void RaspiSetPullUpDown(GpioPin pin, PullUpDown pud);

 // Write data (0 or 1) to the Raspberry Pi GPIO pin public static void RaspiWrite(GpioPin pin, GpioPinValue value);

+// Read data (0 or 1) from the Raspberry Pi GPIO pin public static GpioPinValue RaspiRead(GpioPin pin);

 // Reset the GPIO system before exiting the program public static void RaspiCleanup();